 This article may contain affiliate links.
 For full information, please see our disclaimer page

-Welcome to our Curacao Cruise Port guide where we hope you will finds lots of ionformation to help you enjoy your day in port.
+Welcome to our Curacao Cruise Port guide where we hope you will find lots of information to help you enjoy your day in port.

 Curaçao feels like a little piece of Europe on the edge of the Caribbean.
 Pretty Dutch colonial architecture, excellent history museums and stunning hidden beaches make it a great place to visit at any time of the year.